matthew-brett/nb2plots/_sources/devel/sphinx_example_project.rst.txt

 If you've developed Sphinx extensions before, you'll know that they can be hard to test.

-Have a look at the machinery in ``nb2plots/sphinxutils.py`` for a somewhat general way of writing tests for Sphinx builds, and ``nb2plots/tests/test_nbplots.py`` for many examples using that machinery.
+Have a look at the machinery in `sphinxtesters
+<https://github.com/matthew-brett/sphinxtesters>`_ for a somewhat general way
+of writing tests for Sphinx builds, and ``nb2plots/tests/test_nbplots.py`` for many examples using that machinery.

 Sometimes, what you really want to do, is try an actual Sphinx build from the command line.